What is Data Integration?

 1. Data Quality Improvement

-When integrating data, you’ll find it often comes with errors, duplicates, or missing values.
+When consolidating data, you’ll find it often comes with errors, duplicates, or missing values.
 A robust data quality management framework will ensure that only healthy data populates your destination systems.
 It involves checking data for incompleteness, inaccuracies, and other issues and resolving them using automated data quality tools.

 1. Data Mapping

 Data mapping involves defining how data from different sources correspond to each other.
-More specifically, it is the process of matching data fields from one source to data fields in another.
+More specifically, it is the process of matching fields from one source to fields in another.
 Therefore, it’s a step of significant importance in data integration.
 Data mapping tools automate this step as they provide intuitive, drag-and-drop UI, ensuring that even non-technical users can easily map data and build data pipelines.

 1. Data Loading